debrouwere/espy/README.md

 ## Conventions (mostly implemented)

-By default, Tilt.js its context finder works with conventions that are very similar to those [Middleman](http://middlemanapp.com/guides/local-yaml-data) uses for local YAML data, with a couple of added features.
+By default, Tilt.js its context finder works with conventions that extend but are very similar to those [Middleman](http://middlemanapp.com/guides/local-yaml-data) uses for local YAML data, with a couple of added features.

 Data is read from YAML, JSON, CSV and XML files in a `data` directory underneath the directory where your template resides.
 (CSV and XML support pending.)